Skip to content

 The functions of a computer system are determined by the functions of its components and how the components are connected.
 The design of a computer system includes the determination of a system structure that exhibits the desired behavior.

-Other typical requirements, to be considered for design process are cost minimization and performance maximization.
-Therefore, the complex design of computer must be broken down into smaller and easier designs.
+Other typical requirements to be considered for the design process are cost minimization and performance maximization.
+Therefore, the complex design of a computer must be broken down into smaller and easier designs.

 The design of a computer is carried out at several levels of abstraction.
-The below figure shows the example of full adder circuit for gate level abstraction.
+The following figure shows an example of a full adder circuit for gate-level abstraction.

 Gate level design

-Such levels are generally recognized in computer design, although they are referred to by various different names in the literature
+Such levels are generally recognized in computer design, although they are referred to by various names in the literature.

 Design abstraction levels